Israeli PM, Biden exchange frosty words over legal overhaul

 Critics say the legislation would concentrate power in the hands of the coalition in parliament and upset the balance of checks and balances between branches of government.

-Yair Lapid, the opposition leader in Israel’s parliament, wrote on Twitter that Israel was the U.S.’s closest allies for decades but “the most radical government in the country’s history ruined that in three months.”
+Yair Lapid, the opposition leader in Israel’s parliament, wrote on Twitter that Israel was one of the closest U.S. allies for decades but “the most radical government in the country’s history ruined that in three months.”